If you are the average Canadian, you lose 23% of your earned income to tax 1.

 For every extra $1,000 earned, Jake now pays $434.10 to the taxman and pockets the remaining $565.90.

 Although Jake’s tax rate goes up, he never takes home less money by earning more.
 This is a huge misconception that misleads people into avoiding raises.

 Marginal Tax Rate vs. Average Tax Rate

 Your average tax rate, also called your effective tax rate, is the fraction of your total income that is paid as tax.

 Average Tax Rate = Total Tax Paid / Total Income.

 Your average tax rate will be lower than your marginal tax rate since the marginal tax rate only applies to the portion of income in your highest tax bracket.

 And your average tax rate increases as you earn an extra income because the extra money earned will be taxed at a higher rate.

 Example: Average Tax Rate

 Sarah makes $100,000 per year.
-For simplicity let’s assume she has the following tax brackets:
+For simplicity let’s assume she lives in a fictitious country with the following tax brackets: